5. Principal planes: explanations

 Principal planes and intraocular lenses (IOLs)

-We could identify the position of the implant as the distance between the anterior vertex of the cornea and the anterior surface of the implant, but given the different geometries, refractive indices, etc. of implants as « thick lenses », this choice would expose to uncertainties.
+We could identify the IOL position as the distance between the anterior vertex of the cornea and the anterior surface of the implant.
+Still, given the different geometries, refractive indices, etc., of implants as « thick lenses, » this choice would expose to uncertainties.